garden-rs/garden/doc/src/configuration.md

 files underneath a custom "graft namespace".

-The example below demonstrates how to define trees and variables in separate "graft" files and refer to them using a `graft::` namespace qualfier.
+The example below demonstrates how to define trees and variables in separate "graft" files and refer to them using a `graft::` namespace qualifier.

 ```yaml
 # Top-level garden.yaml